 5. Flexible and Modular Robotics

-Future industrial robots will be more flexible and modular, allowing for easy reconfiguration and adaptation to different tasks and production requirements.
+Future industrial robots, including autonomous mobile robots, will be more flexible and modular, allowing for easy reconfiguration and adaptation to different tasks and production requirements.
 This flexibility will enable manufacturers to respond more quickly to changing market demands.

 6. Sustainable and Eco-Friendly Robotics